-The punctate control and safety system (PZB) has no technical restrictions with respect to train length.
-But the possible train length is due to restrictions of LZB limited also to 790 m for the combined vehicle equipment.
+The punctual control and safety system (PZB) has no technical restrictions with respect to train length.
+But, due to the restrictions of LZB, the possible train length is also limited to 790 m for the combined vehicle equipment.
 If misdirection takes place on a track equipped with LZB - contrary to the requirements of the system definition - the device could automatically change into LZB mode, which could lead to the risks described in the paragraph above.